The ultimate Mac recovery mode guide

 In addition to a Recovery partition on your boot drive, Apple also hosts one on its servers, so if you can’t boot into the local partition, you can use Internet Recovery mode and boot into that one.

-The process to start your Mac into Recovery mode differs slightly between Intel and Apple silicon Macs.
+The process to start your Mac into recovery mode differs slightly between Apple silicon and Intel-based Mac computers.
 We’ll describe them separately below.

 - Shut down your Mac.